By Connor Lynch

-Dundas Agri-Systems, operated by brothers Bart and Luke Geleynse in the hamlet of Brinston, south of Winchester, was the first to hit the 200-sales milestone one year ago and was the top-selling dealer on the continent for more than a year.
+Dundas Agri-Systems, operated by father-and-son duo Bart and Luke Geleynse in the hamlet of Brinston, south of Winchester, was the first to hit the 200-sales milestone one year ago and was the top-selling dealer on the continent for more than a year.
 They are now at 236 sales on 116 dairy farms, Bart said.

 He said he knew his operation wouldn’t be North America’s top selling robotic milking dealership for long as American interest has begun to heat up.